hashicorp/terraform-provider-kubernetes/website/docs/r/endpoint_slice_v1.html.markdown

 #### Attributes

-* `ready` - Indicates that this endpoint is prepared to receive traffic, according to whatever system is managing the endpoint.
+* `ready` - (Optional) Indicates that this endpoint is prepared to receive traffic, according to whatever system is managing the endpoint.
 * `serving` - (Optional) Serving is identical to ready except that it is set regardless of the terminating state of endpoints.
 * `terminating` - (Optional) Indicates that this endpoint is terminating.